-With great turmoil, comes great opportunity.
+With great turmoil comes great opportunity.
 As recent macroeconomic conditions have forced many independent financial advisors to rethink their portfolios, those who can focus on more than just short-term losses have the chance to set themselves apart from the pack and build a lasting legacy.

-Legacy is about making an impact on the world around you, and there is no better time to start that than now.
+Don't wait until retirement to start thinking about it, legacy is about making an impact on the world around you, and there is no better time to start that than now.

 Build Relationships That Matter